Layout errors

 Different UI systems employ various layout techniques:

-• Grid Layouts: Utilizing a grid system aids developers in placing elements uniformly and responsively.
+• Grid Layouts: Utilizing a Grid System aids developers in placing elements uniformly and responsively.
 This is essential for creating designs that adapt to various screen sizes.
 CSS Grid and Flexbox are popular implementations that help maintain structure.

 • Fixed vs. Fluid Layouts: Fixed layouts have a specific width regardless of the screen size, while fluid layouts adjust accordingly.
 Fluid layouts lead to a more adaptable user experience across different devices.